-We are largely dependent on the success of our tablet vaccine for the prevention of norovirus infection which is still in early-stage clinical development, and if this tablet vaccine does not receive regulatory approval or is not successfully commercialized, our business may be harmed.
+We are largely dependent on the success of our tablet vaccines for the prevention of coronavirus infection, which is in early-stage preclinical development, and norovirus infection, which is still in early-stage clinical development, and if these tablet vaccines do not receive regulatory approval or are not successfully commercialized, our business may be harmed.

 None of our product candidates are in late-stage clinical development or approved for commercial sale and we may never be able to develop marketable tablet vaccine candidates.
-We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to our tablet vaccine candidate for norovirus.
-Accordingly, our business currently depends heavily on the successful development, regulatory approval and commercialization of our norovirus tablet vaccine.
-Our norovirus tablet vaccine may not receive regulatory approval or be successfully commercialized even if regulatory approval is received.
+We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to our tablet vaccine candidates for coronavirus and norovirus.
+Accordingly, our business currently depends heavily on the successful development, regulatory approval and commercialization of our coronavirus and norovirus tablet vaccine.
+These tablet vaccines may not receive regulatory approval or be successfully commercialized even if regulatory approval is received.
 The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of tablet vaccine candidates are and will remain subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries that each have differing regulations.
-We are not permitted to market our norovirus tablet vaccine in the United States until we receive approval of a biologics license application, or BLA, from the FDA, or in any foreign countries until we receive the regulatory authorities and do not expect to be in a position to do so for the foreseeable future.
-Obtaining approval of a BLA is an extensive, lengthy, expensive and inherently uncertain process, and the FDA may delay, limit or deny approval of our norovirus tablet vaccine for many reasons, including:
+We are not permitted to market our tablet vaccines in the United States until we receive approval of a biologics license application, or BLA, from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
+To date, we have only completed Phase 1 clinical trials for our bivalent norovirus tablet vaccine candidate.
+As a result, we have not submitted a BLA to the FDA or comparable applications to other regulatory authorities and do not expect to be in a position to do so for the foreseeable future.
+Obtaining approval of a BLA is an extensive, lengthy, expensive and inherently uncertain process, and the FDA may delay, limit or deny approval of our tablet vaccines for many reasons, including:

-- We may not be able to demonstrate that our norovirus tablet vaccine is safe and effective to the satisfaction of the FDA; - the FDA may not agree that the completed Phase 1 clinical trials of the norovirus vaccine satisfy the FDA's requirements and may require us to conduct additional testing; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of one or more of our clinical trials; - the contract research organizations, or CROs, that we retain to conduct clinical trials may take actions outside of our control that materially and adversely impact our clinical trials; - the FDA may not find the data from our preclinical studies and clinical trials sufficient to demonstrate that the clinical and other benefits of our tablet vaccines outweigh the safety risks; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials; - the FDA may not accept data generated at our clinical trial sites; - if our NDA or BLA is reviewed by an advisory committee, the FDA may have difficulties scheduling an advisory committee meeting in a timely manner or the advisory committee may recommend against approval of our application or may recommend that the FDA require, as a condition of approval, additional preclinical studies or clinical trials, limitations on approved labeling or distribution and use restrictions; - the FDA may require development of a risk evaluation and mitigation strategy, or REMS, as a condition of approval; - · the FDA may identify deficiencies in our manufacturing processes or facilities; or - · the FDA may change its approval policies or adopt new regulations.
+- We may not be able to demonstrate that our tablet vaccine is safe and effective to the satisfaction of the FDA; - the FDA may not agree that the completed Phase 1 clinical trials of the norovirus vaccine satisfy the FDA's requirements and may require us to conduct additional testing; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of one or more of our clinical trials; - the contract research organizations, or CROs, that we retain to conduct clinical trials may take actions outside of our control that materially and adversely impact our clinical trials; - the FDA may not find the data from our preclinical studies and clinical trials sufficient to demonstrate that the clinical and other benefits of our tablet vaccines outweigh the safety risks; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials; - the FDA may not accept data generated at our clinical trial sites; - if our NDA or BLA is reviewed by an advisory committee, the FDA may have difficulties scheduling an advisory committee meeting in a timely manner or the advisory committee may recommend against approval of our application or may recommend that the FDA require, as a condition of approval, additional preclinical studies or clinical trials, limitations on approved labeling or distribution and use restrictions; - the FDA may require development of a risk evaluation and mitigation strategy as a condition of approval; - the FDA may identify deficiencies in our manufacturing processes or facilities; and - the FDA may change its approval policies or adopt new regulations.